 All GoDaddy website builder plans offer introductory pricing for the first year, making it the much cheaper option to start with.
-Head-to-head, GoDaddy’s regular prices are still cheaper than Wix’s for similar plan tiers, even for basic ecommerce; however, Wix’s ecommerce plans are more robust.
+GoDaddy’s regular prices are cheaper than Wix’s for similar plan tiers, including basic ecommerce.
+However, Wix’s ecommerce plans are more robust.
+Wix is also the cheaper site builder for robust ecommerce, as you’ll pay $24.99 per month the first year and $44.99 afterward compared to Wix’s robust $27 per month ecommerce plan.

-For entry-level plans, GoDaddy is the more affordable option at just $6.99 per month vs Wix’s $16 per month, even though it renews at $11.99 after the first year.
 Beyond price, you also have to consider plan features to determine their real value.
 For example, GoDaddy has unlimited storage and bandwidth on all plans, while Wix doesn’t offer unlimited storage on any plan—its cheapest plan only comes with 2GB of storage and bandwidth.
 On the other hand, GoDaddy limits your site to 50 pages, whereas Wix allows up to 100.

-Winner: GoDaddy offers more competitively priced entry-level plans starting at $11.99 per month on the regular pricing scheme.
-However, if you’re planning to build a relatively advanced online store, Wix’s Business Unlimited plan is more affordable for comparable features at $32 per month vs $44.99.
+Winner: GoDaddy offers more competitively priced entry-level plans.
+However, if you’re planning to build a relatively advanced online store, Wix’s Business Ecommerce plans are far more affordable long term ($27 or $32 per month vs $44.99).

 Wix vs GoDaddy for Best Free Plan: It’s a Tie